My name is Susan Bowman and I am an ordained Episcopal priest. In 2007 after 19 years, I retired from full-time parish ministry.

 Hope to hear from all you Budding Authors soon.

 July 6, 2019

 Susan Bowman, is an ordained Episcopal Priest, a Grandmother, and a Professional Writer.
 She was ordained as an Episcopal priest in 1986 and has a story to tell that will speak to all women who are functioning in a traditionally male role.
 She has written a book about her experiences of discrimination within the church’s ordination process and in the parishes she served.
-Sign up for her “Announcement List” to keep track of Lady Father’s progress and to be notified when the book is re-published.
+Register for her newsletter and important emails.
 Fill out the form below to enter contact information securely.